 What if the answer to some software dilemmas was much simpler?
 Rather than looking for a technology solution, what if it turns out the problem lies within processes and mindsets?
-What if the firm already has the most efficient, appropriate software out there and just isn't utilizing its full capabilities?
+What if the firm already has efficient, appropriate software and just isn't utilizing its full capabilities?

-Before small firms rush out to purchase time, billing, collections and other types of new software, they should take a long, hard look at their current tools, processes and solutions.
+Before small firms rush out to purchase time, billing, collections and other types of new software, they should take a long, hard look at their current tools and processes.
 They may already have the solution to their problems under their noses.
 After all, a software tool is just a tool.
 There are many tools, but not nearly as many solutions.

 When problems arise, it's natural to look first for a software solution.
 After all, it makes sense that if the software isn't doing what the firm wants it to, then the problem must be a technological one.
 However, software will only do what it's told to do.
 The problem may be people-related.